FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 This language is known as `CYPHER`.

-Neo4j databases have shown promises in biology and bioinformatics for its ability to allow for fast graph traversals, which matches the requirements of cell biologists, modelers and computational scientists who need to explore a growing ensemble of molecular pathways, that is to say graphs of interactions and reactions.
+Neo4j databases have shown promises in biology and bioinformatics for its ability to allow for fast graph traversals, which matches the requirements of cell biologists, modelers, and computational scientists who need to explore a growing ensemble of molecular pathways, that is to say graphs of interactions and reactions.
 An illustration of that natural fit is the uptake of the Neo4j technology by a project such as ` Disease Maps`, Reactome {footcite}`pmid29377902` and KnetMiners {footcite}`pmid30085931`.